 Hi friend!
 I hope you’ve been having a magical week.
 Today I want to talk about the importance of a good night’s sleep, which for some may seem like an impossible dream.
 In terms of maintaining a healthy weight, sleep is of utmost importance.
 It’s during the night time that your body gets to work detoxing, rebuilding, and repairing all your cells and tissues.
 So if you’re selling yourself short on sleep then you’re not reaping the full rewards from your workouts or healthy eating habits.
 Below I’ll give you some reasons why sleep is so important and then a few tips to help you fall and stay asleep so you wake up feeling rested and refreshed every day.

-When you don’t get a full night’s sleep it wreaks havoc on your hormones and your waistline.
+When you don’t get a full night’s sleep it wreaks havoc on your hormones.
 Some of the immediate effects of sleep-deprivation (one night to one week!) include:

 1. Lowered insulin sensitivity:

 This issue can lead to blood sugar spikes and crashes that cause fatigue, moodiness, anxiety, and insatiable food cravings.
 Over the long term decreased insulin sensitivity can set the stage for the development of insulin resistance or diabetes.

 2. Altered gene activity: